songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/02-Secure-Workload/02/_network-policies.md

 As previously mentioned it is a good practice to start with a default DENY rule and only add the traffic we want to allow.

-This two policies will allow in-cluster DNS and deny all inbound and outbound traffic in the namespace by default.
+This two policies will allow in-cluster DNS and deny all inbound and outbound traffic in the namespace by default, furthermore we still allow traffic to our own webshell.
 Create a file named `deny-netpol.yaml`.

 ```yaml
 apiVersion: networking.k8s.io/v1